A compositional framework for open classical kinematic systems: Introduction

+In part because of their numerous engineering applications, linkages have been studied from many mathematical perspectives.
+Gr\"{u}bler formalized a mobility formula for planar linkages in 1917 \cite{Gruebler}, and Kutzbach extended the formula to spatial linkages in 1929 \cite{Kutzbach}.
+Freudenstein developed an efficient parameterization of four-link mechanisms \cite{Freudenstein}, building on earlier work of Burmester \cite{Burmester}.
+Denavit and Hartenberg introduced coordinate parameterizations for composing constraint equations, including closed-loop systems \cite{DH}.
+Mruthyunjaya developed a computational approach to the structural synthesis of linkages corresponding to arbitrary graphs \cite{Mruthyunjaya}.
+The study of linkages intersects with algebraic geometry \cite{McCarthy} and Lie theory \cite{MurrayLiSastry}, with connections reaching back to Kempe's Universality Theorem \cite{Kempe} and to screw theory \cite{Ball}.
+Kapovich and Millson studied the topology of moduli spaces of polygons and applied their study to linkages \cite{KapMillson1, KapMillson2}.
+The current work reframes the study of linkages in the broader context of open classical mechanical systems from a category theoretic perspective.

+An open system is one that can interact with external systems, and its description must account for how it embeds into larger systems.
+A compositional approach to the study of open systems asserts that the rules governing subsystem composition, together with the properties of the subsystems, determine the properties of the whole.
 Although modeling in classical mechanics usually begins with a configuration space and then imposes constraints on it, the data describing a system is local: components interact only through constraints involving small collections of parts.
-The existence of a global configuration space is therefore not automatic but a compatibility question: does the collection of local interaction data determine a consistent global configuration space?
+The existence of a global configuration space is therefore not automatic but a compatibility question: Does the collection of local interaction data determine a consistent global configuration space?

-The results of this paper show that, under natural locality assumptions, a configuration space exists if the constraint data decomposes, and in that case it appears as a rigid universal object determined entirely by the interactions.
-Theorem~\ref{MainA} identifies configuration spaces with $\F$--limits over ACM-diagrams and establishes rigidity, and Theorem~\ref{MainB} gives an existence criterion by reducing general systems to decomposing diagrams.
-When compatibility fails, locally specified interaction data need not assemble into a global configuration space; explicit examples exhibit this phenomenon (Examples~\ref{nonexample:Flimitb} and \ref{example:lock3Bar}).
-The ACM framework provides a minimal structure needed to formulate and prove classical non--existence results for kinematic pairs (Theorems~\ref{thm:NoTwoActorUniversalJoint}, \ref{thm:NoTwoActorPlanarSlidingHinge}, and \ref{thm:NoTwoActorFiberProductSpatialSlidingHinge}).
-The framework also serves as a foundation for subsequent work on dynamics.

 A central program in applied category theory involves modeling open systems as morphisms in a category, with composition encoding subsystem composition.
 This perspective originates in extended topological quantum field theory, where cobordism composition assembles manifolds \cite{Baez-Dolan,BFV,Freed,Hau}.
 Subsequent work applies this approach to electrical circuits \cite{Rebro}, dynamical systems \cite{SSV}, and cyber-physical systems \cite{BFV2}.
 In their study of classical mechanical systems, Baez et al.\ introduced a span-based framework for certain Lagrangian and Hamiltonian systems \cite{BWY}.